 This page has information about my online stream of NOAA Weather Radio KHB-36.
-This is the NOAA Weather Radio station that broadcasts from near Manassas, VA, and whose coverage area includes much of the Washington DC Metropolitan area.
+This is the NOAA Weather Radio station that is broadcast by the National Weather Service office in Sterling, VA, and is transmitted from near Manassas, VA.
+The coverage area includes much of the Washington DC Metropolitan area.
 This feed regularly receives a large amount of listeners during severe weather events.

 Making the feed

-This feed is powered by a NooElec RTL2832U-based software-defined radio.
+This feed is powered by an AirSpy software-defined radio.
 It’s connected to a high-gain VHF amateur radio antenna.
 The audio is routed to an open-source utility called Broadcast Using This Tool, which is encoding the audio and sending it to the server.
-The audio filter being used is built into the SDR decoding software, and removes a large amount of the static that would otherwise make it harder to hear.
+There is an audio filter being used that is built into the SDR decoding software, and removes a large amount of the static that would otherwise make it harder to hear.

 Keywords: NOAA weather radio NWR NWS KHB-36 KHB36 Manassas Virginia VA Washington DC streaming stream live audio